i49/hibiscus/README.md

 }
 ```

+Supposing that the first two properties of the object are mandatory and others are optional.
-If you would like to validate this JSON against appropriate schema, we can write the schema as Java code like following:
+We can write the schema for this document as Java code like following:

 ```java
 ObjectType schema = object(